SJ5017S - Publishing and the Book part 2 (2023/24)

-The module aims to give students a current understanding of the process of taking a manuscript from author to publisher, bookseller and reader, and an opportunity to devise a research project, a group studio publishing project and/or a placement in the industry.
+The module aims to give students a current understanding of the process of taking a manuscript from author to publisher, bookseller and reader, and an opportunity to devise a group research project into the industry.

 The module is taught through a combination of guest speaker sessions and masterclasses, studio project group activities, and is assessed by critical portfolio, publishing studio project and/or professional placement/shadowing in situ.